Blue is an acclaimed album by Canadian singer-songwriter Joni Mitchell, released in 1971. It was both a critical and

 The album was based on her feelings surroundings her break-up with her longtime boyfriend Graham Nash and with James Taylor soon afterwards.
 In a case of What Could Have Been, two older songs were removed just before its production: "Urge for Going" and "Hunter (The Good Samaritan)", so that they could be replaced by two newer numbers, "All I Want" and "The Last Time I Saw Richard".

-Songs from Blue have been covered by artists as diverse as Cyndi Lauper, Tori Amos, Nazareth (yes, those guys from "Love Hurts"), Herbie Hancock, KD Lang, Lara Fabian, Tom Barman (dEUS), Sarah Mclachlan, Linda Ronstadt, Blind Guardian, Travis and even James Taylor.
+Songs from Blue have been covered by artists as diverse as Cyndi Lauper, Tori Amos, Nazareth (yes, those guys from "Love Hurts"), Herbie Hancock, KD Lang, Lara Fabian, Tom Barman (dEUS), Sarah Mclachlan, Linda Ronstadt, Blind Guardian, Travis, James Taylor and even Prince.
 It remains one of the most iconic and influential albums of all time, certainly by a female artist.
 Time Magazine included "Blue" in their 2006 list of 100 timeless and essential albums.
 It was listed at #30 in Rolling Stone's 500 Greatest Albums of All Time, with the 2020 edition raising it to #3.

 - "All I Want" (3:32)